iamnaveen8851/Book-Management-System_APP-Backend/README.md

     - userSchema.js
     - userModel.js

-### Stage 3 userRouter for the registration and login & Test the api using POSTMAN
+### Stage 3. userRouter for the registration and login & Test the api using POSTMAN

     - routes dir
         - userRouter.js
            a. registration route
            b. login route

-### Stage 4 auth system for the user with the help of json-web-token/ jwt
+### Stage 4. auth system for the user with the help of json-web-token/ jwt

         - we'll assign token to the each user once the user logged in and send the token as to id card

-### Stage 5 Create Books-schema and Books-Model to create the books in the database
+### Stage 5.
+Create Books-schema and Books-Model to create the books in the database

         - bookSchema.js
         - bookModel.js

+### Stage 6.
+Books Router to create books and read books

+        - bookRouter.js --> perform CRUD operations
+            a.
+POST Router to create a book
+            b.
+GET Router to read books
+            c.
+Patch/update a book
+            d.
+Delete a book

 ## packages